msprev/pandocinject/doc/readme.md

 * `format_block(self, entries, starred)`:
     - Returns:
-        - Text to return (string)
+        - Formatted version of `entries` (string)
     - Arguments:
-        - `entries`: List of sorted entries
+        - `entries`: List of items (sorted)
-        - `starred`: List of entries to star
+        - `starred`: List of items to star
     - Default:
-        - Return a loose numbered list of entries each formatted by `format_entry`; star items by inserting a preceding asterisk
+        - Return a markdown string with loose numbered list of entries, each formatted by `format_entry`; star items by inserting a preceding asterisk

 * `format_entry(self, entry)`:
     - Returns:
-        - Text of formatted version of `entry`
+        - Formatted version of `entry` (string)
     - Arguments:
-        - `entry`: Entry (dictionary) to be formatted
+        - `entry`: Item (dictionary) to be formatted
     - Default:
         - Return Python's string representation of `entry`

 * `sort_entries(self, entries)`:
     - Returns:
-        - List of entries in order they should appear, first to last
+        - List of items in order they should be formatted, first to last
     - Arguments:
-        - `entries`: List of entries to sort
+        - `entries`: List of items to sort
     - Default:
         - Return `entries` unchanged